South Korea, Busan

 Gamcheon Culture Village – Machu Picchu of Busan

-In the past, this district was inhabited by very poor people who were thrown outside of margins of society.
+In the past, this district was inhabited by very poor people who were thrown outside of the margins of society.
 In the 50s of the last century, the situation of this place worsened even more due to immigrants from North Korea settling here.
 During only three years, the number of homes increased from 20 to 800.

 At the beginning of the 21st century, Busan city authorities decided to revitalize this place and make it a tourist attraction.
 The main purpose of these changes was to create an art district, improve the standard of living of the local population and bring this part of the city back to life.

 The district began to change.
-Artists living here were given a “free hand” in arranging the area.
+Artists living here were given “a free hand” in arranging the area.
 In the abandoned houses, an atelier, small art galleries, cafes and restaurants were built.
 The local community got jobs, and part of the sales revenue is permanently allocated to the further development of the district.
 The draft of the changes turned out to be successful enough to be used in other parts of the country as a proven example.
 What’s more, school children also learn about it and pass the project knowledge exams.

 Gamcheon Culture Village today

 Today, exploring this part of the city is a must on every tourist route.
 Countless small street sculptures, colourful houses, flowery squares and narrow streets attract tourists.
 Several main themes run through the entire district: The Little Prince, animals, people and books.
-It is worth planning a half day here.
+It is worth planning a half-day here.

 However, the biggest advantage of this place is its location.
-Called “Machu Picchu”, or “Santorini of Busan” due to the fact that the Gamcheon district is aslo located on a steep mountain slope, from which there is a majestic view of the bay, port and Busan.
+Called “Machu Picchu”, or “Santorini of Busan” due to the fact that the Gamcheon district is also located on a steep mountain slope, from which there is a majestic view of the bay, port and Busan.
 The houses, painted in pastel colours, are so placed on the hillside that nobody obstructs the view of the bay.
 The view – worth a million dollars!

-Make sure you have charged batteries in your cameras, because I guarantee you that you will take a lot of pictures in this place!
+Make sure you have charged batteries in your cameras because I guarantee you that you will take a lot of pictures in this place!

-Gamcheon Village – where to it?
+Gamcheon Village – where to eat?

 Meolakano Cafe is a place worth visiting.
 Time stopped here a dozen or so years ago.
-Around the cafe is a large collection of old vinyl records and everyday objects that can only be seen today in a museum or in the homes of the elderly people.
+Around the cafe is a large collection of old vinyl records and everyday objects that can only be seen today in a museum or in the homes of elderly people.
 Inside the cafe, on the walls and the ceiling, there are A-4 paper cards with greetings left by other tourists.
 The owner will ask you where you are from and he will find greetings left by other guests from your country.
-Who knows, maybe you’ll also find our greetings that we left there 😊.
+Who knows, maybe you’ll also find the greetings that we left there 😊.

 Address: 251-4 (No.) 6-880, Gamcheon 2-dong, Saha-gu, Busan